 - Trigger Events, Anniversary Reactions, and Reconstruction (psychological reconstruction and long-term adjustment)

 Overall, we expect to provide more than three months’ worth of on-the-ground services during the 12-month period.

 RMF teams are often provided housing by community members during our mission; however, we are aware that this is not always a feasible option.
 Travel and housing accommodations will be orchestrated to maximize the impact and value of donated funds, while not taxing the already stressed communities.

-In addition to creating a 12-month psychological trauma support project for affected communities in Texas and Louisiana, RMF will work to establish a long-term psychological support program for these and other disaster-affected communities.
+In addition to creating a 12-month psychological trauma support project for affected communities in Texas, RMF will work to establish a long-term psychological support program for these and other disaster-affected communities.

 Support this Initiative

 Use your credit card or PayPal to support this initiative.